bearyinnovative/re-select/README.md

 You can have even more element in a selector.
 Like what we have known, each element is memorized and each element takes the previous as input.
-You should also notice the second element have not been wrapped in `[]`.
+You should also notice the second element has not been wrapped in `[]`.
 It's fine, `[]` is optional when there is only one selector that is **not an array**.

 ### Structured Selector

-When working on a react/redux project, it's a common pattern that selecting data from the redux store and passing it as props to a component.
+When working on a react/redux project, it's a common pattern to select data from the redux store and pass it as props to a component.
 A selector might look like this:

 ```JavaScript
 const usernameSelector = state => state.user.name